 A fifty minute drive to nearby Matamata will land you directly in ‘middle earth’ Hobbiton, and is must see for even the most half hearted Lord Of The Rings fans.
 For the die-hard however, spend the night at one of the many nearby farm stays to maximise your time in movie-land.

-Round off your Rotorua stay at the Wai-O-Tapu Thermal Wonderland and see the multicolored hot springs, geysers and boiling, mud pools.
+Round off your Rotorua stay at the Wai-O-Tapu Thermal Wonderland and see the multicoloured hot springs, geysers and boiling, mud pools.